vuestorefront-community/odoo/docs/docs/introduction/quick-start/testing-local.md

 # Integration test

-_In this section you will find everything you need to build our entire environment to do a deeper test on VSF + ODOO and make sure if our integration is what you has been looking for.
+_In this section you will find everything you need to build our entire environment to do a deeper test on Alokai + ODOO and make sure if our integration is what you has been looking for.
 We hope it is :innocent:_

 ## Before you start